 - Security policy: this is an internal document;

 - Data Protection Policy: https://www.morrisby.com/data-protection.

 All employees receive training on our privacy and data retention policies.

 GDPR provides six lawful methods that can be used as the lawful basis for processing personal data.
 We have established our lawful basis for all of our data processing operations.

 Our most important data processing operation is that of Candidate data, for which, we identified that legitimate interests, GDPR Article 6(1)(f), is our lawful basis.
 We conducted and documented a thorough necessity and balancing test to ensure that the legitimate interests are not outweighed by the fundamental rights of the data subject (the Candidate).
 We concluded that the case was overwhelming due to the legitimate interests of the Candidate (the data subject), the school, and Morrisby all being strongly aligned.

 Our Role as a Data Controller and Data Processor

 For schools and organisations where the students enter their data for themselves, We are the data controller for candidate personal data and we control which information is collected and processed.
-So, rather than being a data processor for the school, who would be acting as a data controller, we are a data controller instead.
+So, rather than being a data processor for the school, who would be acting as a data controller.

-For schools and organisations making use of MIS integration, the school is also acting as a data controller, so Morrisby and the school are joint data controllers.
-In this situation, there is a data sharing document that schools must agree to: https://www.morrisby.com/data-sharing-agreement-mis.
+For schools and organisations making use of MIS integration or our student important feature, the school is also acting as a data controller, so Morrisby and the school are joint data controllers.
+In this situation, there is a data sharing document that schools must agree to our Data Sharing Agreement.

 Data Processing Agreements